 I wish I had a cheat sheet for those first few months where I felt out of my league.

-So I came up with 19 stock market investing terms you need to know and two bonus ones to start you off:
+With that in mind, I came up with 21 stock market investing terms you need to know and two bonus ones to start you off:

 The market includes several “exchanges,” a few of which are listed below.

 The Nasdaq, or the National Association of Securities Dealers Automated Quotations, is an electronic stock market where you can buy and sell online.

 Big names on here include Apple & Google.